pkardas/notes/books/nlp-book.md

 Knowledge graphs - dataset of structured relational knowledge.

 Event extraction - task of identification mentions of events in texts.
-In English most events correspond to to verbs and most verbs introduce events (United Airlines SAID, prices INCREASED, ...).
-Some nouns phrases can also denote events ( the increase, the move, ...).
+In English most events correspond to verbs and most verbs introduce events (United Airlines SAID, prices INCREASED, ...).
+Some noun phrases can also denote events ( the increase, the move, ...).

 With extracted events and extracted temporal expressions, events from text can be put on a timeline.
 Determining